rpclib/rpclib/doc/pages/gettingstarted.md

 # Getting started

-This document details the steps of getting everything in place to be able to use `callme`.
+This document details the steps of getting everything in place to be able to use `rpclib`.

 ## What you need

 ### Compiler

-`callme` uses some C++14 features, and as such, requires a very recent compiler.
-The following compilers are tried and tested with `callme` at the moment:
+`rpclib` uses some C++14 features, and as such, requires a very recent compiler.
+The following compilers are tried and tested with `rpclib` at the moment:

   * g++ 5.0
   * clang++ 3.7